 Grassmarket and the Vennel

-Our day began bright and early as we wanted to beat the crowds to some of Edinburgh’s popular tourist attractions and shoot in the morning light.
-We started our tour of the city from Grassmarket which is situated at the base of Edinburgh castle.
+If you only have 48 hours in Edinburgh, I recommend starting your day bright and early so you can beat the crowds to some of Edinburgh’s popular tourist attractions.
+Start your tour of the city from Grassmarket which is situated at the base of Edinburgh castle.

 Grassmarket was originally a market place for horses and cattle and was renowned for its public executions.
 Today, it is one of the most vibrant and lively areas of Edinburgh, home to some of the city’s best restaurants, bars and shops.

-At the end of Grassmarket the road forks, if you go left you’ll find yourself on the colourful Victoria Street.
-This curved, cobbled street is lined with independent shops and cafes and it’s said that this street inspired J. K. Rowling’s Diagon Alley.
+At the end of Grassmarket the road forks.
+If you go left you’ll find yourself on the colourful Victoria Street.
+This curved, cobbled street is lined with independent shops and cafes and is said to have inspired J. K. Rowling’s Diagon Alley.

-If you’re looking for a different perspective then wander half way along the street and you’ll find some steps that take you to the upper level.
+If you’re looking for a different perspective, wander half way along the street and you’ll find some steps that take you to the upper level.
 Walk along the top level back towards the start of Victoria Street and you’ll get a great view of the coloured shops.